Introduction: Attic Conversions Price-A Complete Pricing Guide

 Efficient Use of Space

 Smart design is another way to reduce costs in an attic conversion.
-By making effective use of space, the need for extensive structural alterations can be reduced, as well as the costs associated with them.
+By making effective use of space, the need for extensive structural alterations and the costs associated with them can be reduced.
 In other words, less is sometimes more.

 6. Financing Your Attic Conversion